CarlosSanchezVicente/project_m2_healthcare/README.md

 # Healthcare project
-Welcome to this project designed to analyze data from the US healthcare system.
+Welcome to this project designed to analyze data from the USA healthcare system.
 The dataset used is a synthetic healthcare dataset designed to mimic real-world healthcare data.
 This dataset does not contain real information.

 ### 🎯 The project description
 The objective of this project is to obtain a dashboard with which to represent and analyze different metrics and KPIs of this dataset.
 In this way to study and be able to draw conclusions about this data.